 — Bill Kelley III, High-Def Watch producer

 (1&2) Ray and the kids are surrounded by desperate people wanting the vehicle.
-(3) The military attacks the alien tripods, as a massive fireball is seen in the nighttime sky.
-(4) The tripods advance on the military position.
+(3&4) The military attacks the alien tripods, and a massive fireball is seen in the nighttime sky.
+(5) The tripods advance on the military position.